Remaining Stages - 15 July 2019

 Shadow Transport Secretary, Andy McDonald, responded on behalf of the Opposition.

-The Bill passed Second Reading by 295 votes to 12 and will now be considered by the High Speed Rail (West Midlands - Crewe) Bill Select Committee.
+The Bill passed Second Reading by 295 votes to 12 and was then considered by the High Speed Rail (West Midlands - Crewe) Bill Select Committee.

 The High Speed Rail (West Midlands - Crewe) Bill 2017-19